-INTERVIEW BY JEFF HO
+INTERVIEW AND INTRODUCTION BY JEFF HO

 Laird Hamilton is the one of the most well-rounded waterman in the world.
 He’s mastered every aspect of waveriding and is now bringing a whole new faction of big wave surfing to the forefront.
 He takes his innovations beyond the realm of what most even dream of, and then he makes them a reality.
 With a solid background of surf heritage, he was destined for greatness from the start.
 Falling in a barrel of resin at age four, didn’t deter him from following his natural path.
 However, the resin bath did convince him that shaping wasn’t his gig, so he kept it in the water, returning only to bring his feedback on board performance to the grandmasters of the shaping world.
 While the surf industry may scoff at his antics, adventurers like Laird, drive the surf industry.
 He’s so far ahead of the pack, they just can’t understand.
 So, pay your respect to one of the greats.
 Laird Hamilton is setting new standards and his accomplishments have changed the history of surf as we know it.